mfornos/awesome-microservices/README.md

 - [Wilma](https://github.com/epam/Wilma) - Combined HTTP/HTTPS service stub and transparent proxy solution.
 - [WireMock](http://wiremock.org/) - Flexible library for stubbing and mocking web services.
 Unlike general purpose mocking tools it works by creating an actual HTTP server that your code under test can connect to as it would a real web service.

-## Continuous Integration and Continuous Delivery
+## Continuous Integration & Delivery

 - [Awesome CI/CD DevOps](https://github.com/ciandcd/awesome-ciandcd) - A curated list of awesome tools for continuous integration, continuous delivery and DevOps.